Proof of Concept Overview for Travel & Expenses {DRAFT}

 TBD | Transportation Policy | Transportation Information > Transportation Identification: There may be a need for a solution for auto insurance and valid driver’s license attestation.
 Defining requirements is in progress. | Policy Concept outside the scope of testing. |

-The PCP Environment, where PoC activities are taking place was refreshed from Production on May 5th, 2025.
+The environment was refreshed from Production on May 5th, 2025.

 To request access to the Proof-of-Concept Test environment (PCP), follow the link below and provide the name, last 4-digits of EMPLID, email, contact phone number and college.